isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This a relatively rare use because implementation can often be organized into a single-rooted hierarchy.
+This is a relatively rare use because implementation can often be organized into a single-rooted hierarchy.

 ##### Example

-Sometimes, an "implementation attribute" is more like a "mixin" that determine the behavior of an implementation and inject members to enable the implementation of the policies it requires.
+Sometimes, an "implementation attribute" is more like a "mixin" that determines the behavior of an implementation and injects members to enable the implementation of the policies it requires.
 For example, see `std::enable_shared_from_this` or various bases from boost.intrusive (e.g. `list_base_hook` or `intrusive_ref_counter`).